Masoud-Fatemi/NTN_2022/README.md

 ## Overview
 The NTN-2022 dataset is a comprehensive network data collection focused on Twitter user activities within the Nordic countries between November 2016 and November 2022.
+Contact: masoud[dot]fatemi[at]uef[dot]fi

+## Usage and Cite
+This dataset is intended for academic research and analysis focused on the empirical structure of social relations within the Nordic Twittersphere.
+Users are encouraged to cite our paper in any resulting work.

+M. Fatemi, S. Sieranoja, M. Laitinen, and P. Fränti, "Cluster Analysis of Nordic Social Media Users Based on Connection", JOURNAL NAME and INFORMATION HERE, 2024.

 ## Dataset Creation Process
 The dataset was developed in 4 steps: user extraction, labelling, filtering, and tweet collection across the entire network.
 Here is a brief overview of the steps involved: